Andrew Zimmern's Guide to Minnesota's Twin Cities

-As the first Twin Cities restaurant to take home a coveted James Beard Award, La Belle Vie (and chef Tim Mckee) hold a special place in the hearts of Minnesota food lovers.
-The dining room is a fantastic spot for a special occasion meal, but for something more casual and lively check out the lounge.
-Order the 4-course tasting menu, or opt for a superbly prepared lamb burger with mint yogurt paired with curry béarnaise fries.
-Be sure to try one of Johnny Michaels’ legendary cocktails -- he’s the best barkeep in town.
+As the first Twin Cities restaurant to take home a coveted James Beard Award, La Belle Vie (and chef Tim McKee) holds a special place in the hearts of Minnesota food lovers.
+The dining room is a fantastic spot for a special occasion meal, but for something more casual and lively, check out the lounge.
+Order the 4-course tasting menu, or opt for a superbly prepared lamb burger with mint yogurt, paired with curry bearnaise fries.
+Be sure to try one of Johnny Michaels’ legendary cocktails — he’s the best barkeep in town.

 Doug Flicker is one of the most underrated chefs in the country, and I wish I could dine at Piccolo weekly.
 Doug operates with a “less is more” mentality.
-That means a small dining space (I think they have fewer than 30 seats) and a menu boasting only 3 to 5 bite servings.
-It sounds like it wouldn’t be enough, but the small portions keep things exciting and void of any unnecessary filler.
-I’ve never left hungry and I’m a big guy.
+That means a small dining space (I think it has fewer than 30 seats) and a menu boasting only 3- to 5-bite servings.
+It sounds as though it wouldn’t be enough, but the small portions keep things exciting and void of any unnecessary filler.
+I’ve never left hungry, and I’m a big guy.
 Order a bunch of things and create your own pseudo-tasting menu.
 I routinely order 2 servings of his pickled pig feet with truffles and scrambled egg.
 It’s that good.

-From a long list of homemade sausages to the double-cut Berkshire pork chop, chef Jack Riebel’s meat-centric menu keeps B&B overflowing with happy customers.
-Reservations should be made well in advance, so if you slacked off wait for your table in the beer garden.
-This German-inspired playground for adults is open year-round (it’s enclosed and heated in the winter, perfect for those who can’t deal with the sub-zero temps), and serves amazing foot-long hot dogs, as well as cocktails and brewskis.
+From a long list of homemade sausages to the double-cut Berkshire pork chop, the meat-centric menu keeps B&B overflowing with happy customers.
+Reservations should be made well in advance, so if you slacked off, wait for your table in the beer garden.
+This German-inspired playground for adults is open year-round (it’s enclosed and heated in the winter, perfect for those who can’t deal with the subzero temps), and serves amazing foot-long hot dogs, as well as cocktails and brewskis.

 Even if it’s 20 below zero, I still crave Jeff Sommers’ amazing frozen treats.
-In the summer, I can’t get enough of their cantaloupe flavor.
-And since I am a coffee freak, I rarely pass up an opportunity to try one of their coffee flavors (they have an insane rotation, they even update their website every 3 minutes to keep patrons informed on what’s currently available -- a nice feature if you have your eye on one of their 20 chocolate varieties).
+In the summer, I can’t get enough of the cantaloupe flavor.
+And since I am a coffee freak, I rarely pass up an opportunity to try one of the coffee flavors.
+The options are on an insane rotation; the website is updated every 3 minutes to keep patrons informed on what’s currently available — a nice feature if you have your eye on one of 20 chocolate varieties.
 Curious about a flavor but don’t want to commit?
-Simply pick one option as your main scoop, then select something a little more out there as your Izzy -- an additional little 3/4-ounce scoop that tops your cup or cone, gratis.
+Simply pick 1 option as your main scoop, and then select something a little more out there as your Izzy — an additional little 3/4-ounce scoop that tops your cup or cone, gratis.

 Minnesotans have been clamoring for outdoor baseball for decades, and now we finally have it.
 Target Field is one of the most beautiful ballparks to take in a game.
-I’m biased, but every fan to the game should check out my very own AZ Canteen, serving up amazing Canteen burgers (a blend of goat and lamb) served with roasted tomatoes and charred onions.
-My season seats are along the third base line with a stunning view of downtown Minneapolis.
+I’m biased, but every fan at the game should check out my very own AZ Canteen, which serves up amazing Canteen burgers (a blend of goat and lamb) with roasted tomatoes and charred onions.
+My season seats are along the third-base line with a stunning view of downtown Minneapolis.
 My son and I grab a Kramarczuk's sausage and a Killebrew root beer between innings whenever we go.

-Fun fact: The Walker Art Center ranks among the 5 most-visited modern/contemporary art museums in the United States.
-Film, photography, sculpture, performing arts and more, all housed in one beautiful space.
+Fun fact: The Walker Art Center ranks among the 5 most-visited modern- and contemporary-art museums in the United States.
+It has film, photography, sculpture, performing arts and more, all housed in 1 beautiful space.
 On a nice day, a stroll through the adjacent sculpture garden is a must.
-You must get an obligatory photo next to Claes Oldenburg and Coosje van Bruggen’s Spoonbridge and Cherry, which is about as Minneapolis pop culture as Prince and Mary Tyler Moore.
+You also need to get an obligatory photo next to Claes Oldenburg and Coosje van Bruggen’s Spoonbridge and Cherry, which symbolizes Minneapolis pop culture about as much as Prince and Mary Tyler Moore.

-Few things excite me like farmers’ markets.
-I can’t think of a better way to spend a weekend morning than hanging with the wife and kid at the one in St Paul’s Lowertown.
-I live for cruising the pastries, cheese, buffalo, venison, maple syrup, eggs, bagel sandwiches, honey, plants and produce, flowers and tons more.
+Few things excite me as much as farmers markets.
+I can’t think of a better way to spend a weekend morning than hanging with the wife and kid at the one in St. Paul’s Lowertown.
+I live for cruising the pastries, cheese, buffalo, venison, maple syrup, eggs, bagel sandwiches, honey, plants, produce, flowers and more.
 And because we Minnesotans are so hard-core, this market functions year-round.
 We’re a hardy bunch like that.